lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ###### Blocks and grids

 Grids are the highest level of the thread hierarchy, and as such represent the highest level of memory pool partitioning.
-The massively parallel nature of GPGPU applications allows many of them to efficiently employ multiple GPU's, which requires a method to divide the workload.
+The massively parallel nature of GPGPU applications allows many of them to efficiently employ multiple GPUs, which requires a method to divide the workload.
 Grids fill this need by assigning the threads generated by the kernel to a grid, one for each GPU in the system.

 Each segment of the workload is called a "grid"

-OpenCL: "block" is equivalent to "work group" and "grid" is equivalent to "NDRange".
+OpenCL: "work group" is equivalent to "block" and "NDRange" is equivalent to "grid".

 ##### Streaming Multiprocessors